capricorn86/happy-dom/packages/happy-dom/README.md

 `);

 script.runInContext(context);

+// Will output "Test"
+console.log(document.querySelector('.container div').innerHTML);
 ```

-## Window vs AsyncWindow

-Happy DOM exports two window objects: "Window" and "AsyncWindow".
-Read more about the differences between them below.

-### Window

-Has all the basic functionality of a DOM except for fetch().
-This has been excluded to make it possible to use Happy DOM client side without the dependencies to server side Node packages.

-### AsyncWindow
+## Additional Features

-AsyncWindow extends Window and adds support for fetch().
-It also exposes two methods that are useful when working with asynchrounous code.
+Happy DOM exposes two functions that may be useful when working with asynchrounous code.

 **whenAsyncComplete()**